CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 9 - Solar Eclipses.md

 \end{bmatrix}
 ```
 Where $\rho$ is the radius of the Earth at geocentric latitude $\phi'$.\
-The second of these equations expands to (using angle addition formulae to simplify):
+Let's expand the second of these equations (using angle addition formulae to simplify):
 ```math
 \begin{align}
 \xi &= \rho \cos(\phi') \sin(\Theta_L - a) \\